 Dr Ballow is certified by the American Board of Pediatrics, American Board of Allergy & Immunology (ABAI), and in Clinical Laboratory Immunology.
 He was on the Board of Directors of the ABAI from 1992 – 1998.
 He has served on four editorial boards including the Journal of Allergy and Clinical Immunology (1984 – 1989;1995 – 2000), and is an Ad Hoc reviewer for a number of pediatric, allergy and immunology journals.

 Dr Ballow has served as an ad hoc member of several NIH study sections, and was a member of the committee that published the first Allergy and Immunology Medical Knowledge Self Assessment Program (MK-SAP), and was a member of the new 3rd edition AI-MK-SAP.
-Dr Ballow is a Fellow of the American Academy of Asthma, Allergy and Immunology, and has served on the Board of Directors of the Academy (1996 – 1999), and Chairs of the A/I Training Program Directors, Basic Clinical immunology Interest Section, and the Post-graduate Education Program.
+Dr Ballow is a Fellow of the American Academy of Asthma, Allergy and Immunology, and has served on the Board of Directors of the Academy (1996 – 1999), and has chaired the A/I Training Program Directors, Basic Clinical immunology Interest Section, and the Post-graduate Education Program.
 Dr Ballow is a member of the Clinical Immunology Society, the Buffalo Allergy Society, the Society for Pediatric Research, and the American Pediatric Society.
 He also serves on the Blood Product Advisory Committee of the FDA.
 He is President-elect of the American Academy of Asthma, Allergy and Immunology, and will become President in February, 2010.

 Dr Ballow's major clinical interests include inner city asthma, chronic sinusitis, clinical immunology, and the uses and mechanisms of action of Intravenous Immune Globulin (IGIV).
 His research interests include the immunology of the newborn infant and the immunoregulatory effects of Vitamin A and retinoic acid.